 The fresh air indicator shows an overview of the air quality of outside air and indoor air.
 It indicates, for example, that the indoor air is moderate because no open window has been detected during the last 16 hours.
 Furthermore, a load forecast should be displayed in case of high pollen load.
 However, I did not find this, probably because there is no pollen load in winter.

 The outdoor air section shows the measured outdoor air values for your particular location.
 Tado° here refers to the data from Breezometer, which is a pretty cool website by the way.
-It shows the six main air pollutants: particulate matter, ozone, nitrogen dioxide, carbon monoxide and sulphur dioxide.
+It shows the six main air pollutants: particulate matter, ozone, nitrogen dioxide, carbon monoxide and sulfur dioxide.

 In the next area, the indoor air quality of each individual room is displayed.
 An optimum room climate is achieved when the white point is within the bright circular area.
 The optimum comfort is determined from room temperature and humidity and is based on the specifications of the ASHARE Standard 55 for indoor air.